-5.1.
-All staff who work in a school setting are in a position of trust in relation to individuals in their care and so must adopt high standards of personal integrity and conduct and behave in such a way that does not compromise their position both within and outside of the workplace or the safety and/or welfare of children and young people.

-5.2.
-Staff should be aware that it is a criminal offence (Sexual Offences Act 2003: abuse of a position of trust) to engage in sexual activity with a pupil under the age of 18.

-5.3.
-Teachers are expected to demonstrate consistently high standards of personal and professional conduct in accordance with the minimum professional Teaching Standards.

-5.4.
-Staff should never make (or encourage others to make) comments, either to the children colleagues, parents or visitors of the establishment, that are intended, or can be interpreted to be, unprofessional, demeaning or humiliating.

-5.5.
-Staff should not use physical force as a form of punishment.

-5.6.
-Staff should always adhere to the school's policies on Behaviour Management and Use of Reasonable Force.
+- 5.1.
+All staff who work in a school setting are in a position of trust in relation to individuals in their care and so must adopt high standards of personal integrity and conduct and behave in such a way that does not compromise their position both within and outside of the workplace or the safety and/or welfare of children and young people. - 5.2.
+Staff should be aware that it is a criminal offence (Sexual Offences Act 2003: abuse of a position of trust) to engage in sexual activity with a pupil under the age of 18. - 5.3.
+Teachers are expected to demonstrate consistently high standards of personal and professional conduct in accordance with the minimum professional Teaching Standards. - 5.4.
+Staff should never make (or encourage others to make) comments, either to the children colleagues, parents or visitors of the establishment, that are intended, or can be interpreted to be, unprofessional, demeaning or humiliating. - 5.5.
+Staff should not use physical force as a form of punishment. - 5.6.
+Staff should always adhere to the Trust's policies on Behaviour Management and Use of Reasonable Force.
+Staff should also adhere to their school's local policies on these matters. - 5.7.

-5.7.
 Staff should not use any information obtained in the course of their employment for personal gain or benefit.
 Nor should they pass it on to others who might use it in such a way.